The closest island to Oslo, Hovedøya has a ton of interest in such a small space.

 And here endeth my time on Hovedøya.
 Truth be told I spent too long in the sun.
 I'm sat next to a fan radiating heat as I'm writing this!

-So, if you take a trip out to the Oslofjord islands on a hot sunny day, take plenty of sunscreen, bottles of water and a hat, because there isn't much shade.
+If you take a trip out to the Oslofjord islands on a hot sunny day, be aware that there isn't much shade.
+So, take plenty of sunscreen, bottles of water, and a hat.